norbjvm/EventSurge/README.md

 ---
 Here’s an updated **README.md** draft for EventSurge v2.1.0, reflecting all the new features, fixes, and improvements—including auto-extracted events, multi-language support, and more.
-**You can copy-paste this directly!**
 ---

 ## 🚀 What's New in 2.1.0
-- **Auto-Extract Events File** – `events.yml` is now automatically generated in the plugin folder on first install, no manual copying needed!
 - **Double Progress FIXED** – No more double progress bugs for global or per-player events; event listeners are guaranteed to be registered only once.
 - **Global/Community Event Sync** – Global event progress is truly collective and rewards are only given to contributors.
 - **Full Multi-Language Support** – All plugin messages (events, help, commands, etc.) are now fully translatable, including the `/eventsurge lang <lang>` command.